On this page

 Types of disclosure statements

-There are four different types of disclosure statements used, depending on the circumstances.
+There are four types of disclosure statements that are used, depending on the circumstances.
 These disclosure statements can be found in the Retail Leases Regulations 2013.
-To access the individual disclosure statement schedule, click on the appropriate link below.
+To access the individual disclosure statement schedule, click on the relevant link below.

 - Schedule 1: Non-shopping centre retail premises